Nutation dynamics and multifrequency resonance in a many-body seesaw

 where $s$ may refer to $\beta$, $U$, $N$, $L$, $\alpha$ {\it etc.}.
-The exponents for these five cases are $\eta \simeq -1.0, -0.8, -1.0$, $3.0$ and $1.0$, respectively.
-This means, in experiments, the larger center of mass displacement can be found with relative smaller modulating frequency, interaction, total number of particle, and relative larger number of lattice site $L$, degree of tilting $\alpha$.
+The exponents for these five cases are $\eta \simeq -1.0, -0.8, -1.0$, $3.0$ and $1.0$, respectively; see Fig. \ref{fig-fig4}(a) - (e).
+This means, in experiments, the larger center of mass displacement can be found with relatively smaller modulation frequency, interaction strength and total number of particles, and relatively larger number of lattice site $L$ and inclination $\alpha$.
 We also measure the area of the trajectory enclosed by $p_c$ and $x_c$ using $I = \frac{1}{2\pi}\oint p_c \text{d} x_c \sim s^{\eta}$.
 This quality has a number of interesting features.
-In the adiabatic limit, it should be quantized (in unit of planck constant), which has played an fundamental role in history in the development of quantum theory and quantization condition\cite{sommerfeld1916quantentheorie, ehrenfest1924weak}.
-In Fig. \ref{fig-fig3}f, we find that $I$ has the same scaling in Eq. \ref{eq-Xc} with exponent $\eta \simeq -3.0$.
+In the adiabatic limit, it should be quantized (in the unit of Planck constant), which has played a fundamental role in history in the development of quantum theory and quantization condition in Sommerfeld theory.
+In Fig. \ref{fig-fig4}(f), we find that $I$ has the same scaling as Eq. \ref{eq-Xc} with exponent $\eta \simeq -3.0$.
+This value is not quantized due to non-adiabatic evolution.

-{\it Mapping to a spin vector about a rotating magnetic field}.
-This model provides a new mechanism for realization of time crystal with controllable commensurate period, which will be termed as commensurate time crystal (CTC) phase.
+{\it Mapping to a spin vector about an oscillating magnetic field}.
+This model provides a new mechanism for the realization of multifrequency resonance with a controllable commensurate period, which will be termed as multifrequency resonance phase.
 To pin down the underlying mechanism for this dynamics, we now project the wave function $\psi(t)$ from the time-dependent Schr\"odinger equation to the instantaneous eigenstates $\phi_n$, where $H(t)\phi_n(t) = \epsilon_n(t) \phi_n(t)$ with $\epsilon_n$ to be arranged in increasing order.
-The idea is quite similar to the derivation of geometry phase in topological physics\cite{berry1985classical, berry2009transitionless, del2013shortcuts, aharonov1984topological}, but now we need to consider a few low-lying eigenstates.
-In this way,
+The idea is quite similar to the derivation of geometry phase in topological physics \cite{berry1985classical, berry2009transitionless, del2013shortcuts, aharonov1984topological}, but now we need to consider a few low-lying eigenstates as